Trying to find a new job after age 50? You’ve come to the right place.

 Who works in the industry that you’re trying to find a job in?
 Who has connections?

-Eliminate dates of graduation and other things that can allow for age discrimination on your resume.
+Eliminate dates of graduation and other information that can allow for age discrimination on your resume.

-Also reducing the number of previous positions you include on your resume so that employers don’t rule you out based on age or being “too experienced” or “overqualified”.
+Also consider reducing the number of previous positions on your resume so that employers don’t rule you out based on age or being “too experienced” or “overqualified”.

-Fact: it’s your choice what to put (and what not to put) on your resume.
-If you have a 30-year career, you do not need to include your first job as an entry-level individual contributor if you’re at the Director-level now.
+Fact: It’s your choice what to put (and not to put) on your resume.
+If you have a 30-year career, you do not need to include your first job as an entry-level worker.

 Try to keep your resume to two pages, unless you’re in a profession that involves a lot of research, publications, etc. (like a Ph.D.
 Scientist).